The Flesch reading ease score: why and how to use it

 The Flesch reading ease test measures the readability of a text.
 It uses two variables to determine the readability score:

-So, a text with a very high Flesch reading ease score is made up of short sentences, and it contains not too many two-syllable words.
-Conversely, a text with a very low Flesch reading ease score consists mostly of very long sentences and a lot of complex words.
+So, a text with a very high Flesch reading ease score is made up of short sentences, and it contains many two-syllable words.
+Conversely, a text with a very low Flesch reading ease score consists mostly of long sentences and many complex words.

 The Flesch reading ease score in Yoast SEO